rixx/books.rixx.de/data/reviews/christopher-paolini/eldest/index.md

 ---

 This may be where I discovered my love of training sequences – at least, the training is all I remember of this book.
-No great loss, I think, it was pretty much the then-hyped generic fantasy book.
+No great loss, I think.
+Was this my first overhyped generic fantasy book?